Book a call with a safari expert

 The reason is simple: Well-managed hunting is extremely good for conservation.
 In many areas, it is essential for conservation.

-There is much confusion and misconception, particularly in the urban industrialised world and thus by most western tourists that visit Namibia, about the role of hunting in conservation.
-Urban industrialised societies – and I include many biologists and recognised conservation organisations in this grouping – see hunting as undermining conservation, or the anathema of conservation.
+There is much confusion and misconception about the role of hunting in conservation, particularly in the urban industrialised world and thus by most Western tourists that visit Namibia.
+Urban industrialised societies – and I include many biologists and recognised conservation organisations in this grouping – see hunting as undermining conservation or the anathema of conservation.
 And they see protecting wildlife and removing all incentives for its consumptive use as promoting and achieving good conservation.
 Nothing could be further from the truth.

-Much of the hunting and sustainable utilisation debate within conservation has been taken over by the animal rights movement.
-I have sympathy for people who stand up for animal rights – I think we all should.
+The animal rights movement has taken over much of the hunting and sustainable utilisation debate within conservation.
+I sympathise with people who stand up for animal rights – we all should.
 None of us wants to see animals suffering or being treated badly by members of our species.
-But the problem arises when animal rights agendas are passed off as conservation agendas.
+However, the problem arises when animal rights agendas are passed off as conservation agendas.
 Animal rights agendas are not conservation agendas.

 Conservation works at the population, species and ecosystem levels.
 Animal rights work at the individual level.
-And what might be good for an individual or a collection of individuals might not be good for the long-term survival of populations, species and biodiversity.
+What might be good for an individual or a collection of individuals might not be good for the long-term survival of populations, species and biodiversity.

 Animal rights are important.
-But for wildlife they must be placed within a sound conservation and animal welfare setting, where conservation decisions on behalf of populations, species and ecosystems take priority over the rights of individual animals, but with due consideration of their welfare.
-Ethical and humane practices are an integral part of good conservation management and science.
+However, wildlife must be placed within a sound conservation and animal welfare setting, where conservation decisions on behalf of populations, species, and ecosystems take priority over the rights of individual animals, but with due consideration of their welfare.
+Ethical and humane practices are integral to good conservation management and science.

 The wildlife situation in Namibia provides a very good example of this.
-When the first western explorers, hunters and traders entered what is now Namibia in the late 1700s, crossing the Orange/Gariep River from the Cape, the national wildlife population was probably in the order of 8-10 million animals.
+When the first western explorers, hunters and traders entered what is now Namibia in the late 1700s, crossing the Orange/Gariep River from the Cape, the national wildlife population was probably 8-10 million animals.

 Over the following centuries wildlife was decimated and numbers collapsed, first by uncontrolled and wasteful hunting by traders and explorers, then by local people who had acquired guns and horses from the traders, then by early farmers, veterinary policies and fencing, and finally by modern-day farmers on both freehold and communal land who saw wildlife as having little value and competing with their domestic stock for scarce grazing.
 Traditional wildlife management under customary laws administered by chiefs had broken down under successive colonial regimes.
 By the 1960s wildlife numbers were at an all-time low in Namibia, with perhaps fewer than half a million animals surviving (Figure 1).